Belize & Tikal Adventure

 - Checked baggage

 - In resort assistance & 24 hour contact centre

 A fantastic mix of culture, ruins and beaches, this adventure takes you on an exciting journey following in the footsteps of Mayan warriors.
 Exploring the rich heritage of Belize and Guatemala, you’ll have the opportunity to explore and relax in equal measure, spending time canoeing through the jungle, snorkelling in the azure waters and wandering through Mayan ruins, before heading to the beach for some rest and relaxation.
 This is a unique trip with amazing experiences along the way.
-(GCL)
+(GCL - BHH)

 - Guided canoeing and camping trip along the Belize River for three days